Arctic Monkeys say rock-and-roll is the winner at top UK music awards

 The best British single award went to drum and bass dance collective Rudimental featuring Ella Eyre for "Waiting All Night", while pop act Bastille took home the British breakthrough act prize.

-For the first time, the BRITs also had a global audience with YouTube streaming the show live worldwide in addition to the usual broadcast on Britain's commercial channel ITV.
+For the first time, the BRITs also had a global audience with YouTube streaming the show live worldwide in addition to the usual broadcast on Britain's commercial channel ITV (ITV.L).

 (Editing by Alistair Lyon and Andrew Hay)